 We should now have two parameters created, SoldBy as a text type and Date as a date type.

 Insert the parameters into the query

-Having created the parameters, let’s use them.
-To do this, we are going to make some basic changes to the M code.
-We could use the Advanced Editor, or the Formula Bar.
-To keep things simple, I’ll use the Formula Bar for this example.
+We have created the parameters; we are now ready to use them.
+To do this, we will make simple M code changes.
+We could use the Advanced Editor or the Formula Bar for this.
+To keep things simple, we’ll use the Formula Bar.

-If the Formula Bar is not visible, click View -> Formula Bar.
+If the Formula Bar is not visible, click View > Formula Bar from the ribbon.

 Replace “David” for the parameter SoldBy.